Drug Combination Slows Progression Of ALS And Could Mark 'New Era' In Treatment

 For decades, the only drug approved by the Food and Drug Administration for ALS was riluzole, which has been on the market since 1995 and has been shown to extend the lives of patients.
 Then in 2017, the FDA approved edaravone, which helps some patients retain function longer.

 AMX0035 works by protecting nerve cells from two types of damage that are hallmarks of ALS.
-And in the study it produced a benefit even though many of the patients were already taking riluzole and edaravone.
+And in the study it produced a benefit, even though many of the patients were already taking riluzole and edaravone.

-It appears that the new and old drugs all work in different ways to slow down the disease, Paganoni says.
+It appears that the new and old drugs all work in different ways to slow down the disease, Paganoni said.
 "We think ultimately we will need a combination of treatments to effectively fight ALS."

 It's not clear yet whether AMX0035 extends life or maintains muscle strength.
-And ordinarily at least one larger study would be required before the Food And Drug Administration considered approving the drug.
+And ordinarily at least one larger study would be required before the FDA considered approving the drug.

 But the ALS Association along with the advocacy group I AM ALS have joined forces to petition the FDA to make an exception.

-"In ALS, a trial like this would probably take about three years," says Neil Thakur, chief mission officer of the ALS Association.
+"In ALS, a trial like this would probably take about three years," said Neil Thakur, chief mission officer of the ALS Association.
 "And so the question for the whole community is what do we gain for that three-year study?"

 The ALS Association helped fund the research on AMX0035 and has a limited financial stake in its success.
-The group's main concern, though, is patients who won't live long enough to wait for another study, Thakur says.
+The group's main concern, though, is patients who won't live long enough to wait for another study, Thakur said.

-"That's why we're thinking the best thing to do for the community is to make this drug available sooner and let everyone have it as a treatment option as soon as possible," he says.
+"That's why we're thinking the best thing to do for the community is to make this drug available sooner and let everyone have it as a treatment option as soon as possible," he said.

 AMX0035 has taken a highly unusual path toward approval.

 It was developed by Amylyx, a tiny company founded by a couple of college students, Josh Cohen and Justin Klee, who are still in their 20s.
-The pair were working very late one night in the company's Cambridge, Mass., office when they learned the results of the ALS study.
+The pair were working late one night in the company's Cambridge, Mass., office when they learned the results of the ALS study.

-"When the statisticians called, you could hear their whole firm cheering in the background," Cohen says.
+"When the statisticians called, you could hear their whole firm cheering in the background," Cohen said.
 "So we knew before they said the numbers that something good had happened."

-But their elation was mixed with a sense of responsibility, Klee says.
+But their elation was mixed with a sense of responsibility, Klee said.

-"While these results are great, it's not a cure, and so we and others in the whole community need to keep pushing forward until we get cures," he says.
+"While these results are great, it's not a cure, and so we and others in the whole community need to keep pushing forward until we get cures," he said.

-That's beginning to look more likely than it did even a few years ago, says Gendron.
+That's beginning to look more likely than it did even a few years ago, the Mayo Clinic's Gendron said.

 One reason is that scientists are discovering new biological markers that appear in the blood or spinal fluid of ALS patients.
-These markers will allow earlier diagnosis, when treatments are more likely to work, Gendron says.
+These markers will allow earlier diagnosis when treatments are more likely to work, Gendron said.
 They will also help select which patients to give a particular drug and allow researchers to know whether the drug is reaching its intended target.

 Another reason for optimism is the sheer amount of research going on.

-"What makes this time so exciting is there are over 50 different clinical trials that are enrolling and recruiting ALS patients right now," Dave says.
+"What makes this time so exciting is there are over 50 different clinical trials that are enrolling and recruiting ALS patients right now," said Kuldip Dave, the ALS Association's vice president of research.
 "And they're all going after different targets."